taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Tall rectangular panel: View of Min, from below, as she stares up at the tall BIOSILICA teen with slight dumbfoundedness, one hand still on the viewing port.
 In the viewing port behind Min we see the reflection of the BIOSILICA teen take a corner a little too fast and tumble into a dense crowd of people moving towards their own destinations via the moving rails.

 Tall rectangular panel: The BIOSILICA teen is now being told off by some disgruntled older Orbiters.
-The teen holds their drink half like a shield, half in seeming supplication, while the front of their face mask rearranges to say "Sorry!"
+The teen holds their drink half like a shield, half in supplication, while the front of their face mask rearranges to say "Sorry!"

 2 wide panels, full width of page: The disgruntled older Orbiters begin to disperse.
 The BIOSILICA teen swims away while looking over their shoulder with "Sorry!" still on their face mask.
-The cuttlefish mechapet swims backwards while bowing and crying: "So sorry, so sorry, have a nice day!"
+The cuttlefish mechapet swims backwards while bowing and chirping: "So sorry, so sorry, have a nice day!"

 Bottom of the page: Min stares after the BIOSILICA teen, then looks around the station with new eyes.
 She pushes off from the tunnel wall, not even looking at the paths demarked by the moving rails.